Clock icon

 Pre-operative Blood Testing

 Every pet under anesthesia here has a dedicated Registered Veterinary Technician (RVT) assigned specifically to them, from induction through recovery.
 They track heart rate, blood pressure, respiratory rate, oxygen saturation, and temperature throughout the procedure.
+This level of monitoring isn't universal at all veterinary clinics.
+It's something we take seriously at Kingsdale.

 Before elective procedures, we often recommend pre-anesthetic blood work, particularly for older pets or those with known health conditions.
 This gives us a clear picture of kidney and liver function before we administer anesthesia, and it lets us adjust our protocol accordingly.
+For more detail, visit our anesthesia & monitoring page.

-What to Expect: Before, During, and After Surgery
+What to Expect: Before, During, and After

 We do a full physical exam, confirm your pet is a good surgical candidate, review blood work results, and walk you through the specific procedure, risks, and recovery expectations.